What is ECG?

-Electrocardiography (ECG) is the tool for diagnosing the assessing of muscular and electrical functions of the heart.
+Electrocardiography (ECG) is a tool for diagnosing and assessing the muscular and electrical functions of the heart.
 In this process, electrodes are placed on the skin so as to record the normal working conditions of the heart.
+Alternatively, it is alsos abbreviated as EKG.

 These type of electrodes usually detects the tiny form of changes in the electrical path that arises from heart muscles in the electrophysiologic patterns of the depolarizing during each heartbeat.